ketitesting/TestingTool/README.md

 # TestingTool
-Aims to develop a conformance testing tool which can be provided for conformance testing group members
+Aims to develop a conformance testing tool which will be provided for conformance testing group members to do the self testing on their platforms or devices!